 Multi-OS (Windows* and Linux*): Same User Interface

 Are you developing for both Windows* and Linux*?
 Wouldn’t it be easier to use the same analysis tools for both?
-Intel Inspector has the same user interface on both Windows and Linux.
-On Windows, it can be used standalone or integrated with Microsoft Visual Studio*.
+Intel Inspector has the same user interface on both operating systems.
+On Windows, it can be used stand-alone or integrated with Visual Studio*.

 Analyze MPI Applications for Memory and Threading Errors

 Intel Inspector can find both memory and threading errors on MPI applications.
 Performing an initial analysis on a single shared memory system will identify many errors.
 And additional analysis can also be run on a cluster.
 Results are sorted by rank.